 While not the best use of points, when members have more Hilton Honors points than airline miles they may opt to transfer some to airlines.
 However, this is usually a poor value.

 At a rate of $.02/point, Honors points can be used to pay for purchases on Amazon.com.
 This rate is approximately half the value most guests will receive when they use Honors points to offset the cost of hotels.
 It’s not ideal, but in the right circumstance, it may make sense.

 Hilton Honors partnered with TicketMaster to offer tickets to general concerts as well as exclusive events.
 On occasion, these events might be lawn tickets to a popular concert at an outdoor venue offsetting a $40 ticket for 10,000 points.
 Other times, events can be private cooking classes with a celebrity chef.

 Hilton Honors is an excellent program that delivers some of the best value for its members.
 As Honors allows earning status by “stays” in addition to night or point qualifications, it is also one of the easiest statuses to obtain.
-Its excellent global footprint and diversity of brands make Hilton Honors a great fit for every traveler.
+Its excellent global footprint and diversity of brands make Hilton Honors a great fit for most travelers.

 What do you think?
 Have you earned status or points in the Hilton Honors program?
 What’s your favorite redemption?